AhmedSakrr/condi-v5/README.md

 - make a method named tcplegit thats just ack
 - sell all this shit for $100
 - gets leaked after first sale
+### Info
+I leaked this for educational purposes only.